tttmmmyyyy/fixlang/README.md

 ## Overview

 Fix is a functional programming language focused on ease of learning and use.
-We hope it will grow to a language that is recommended as "your first functional programming language".

 You can try Fix in [fix playground](https://tttmmmyyyy.github.io/fixlang-playground/).